 4. FRANCHESCA HURN – WINNER YOUNG APPRENTICE IN CONSTRUCTION

-Frankie has been selected to attend the Prince’s Foundation Heritage course for 2016 where she will embark on a 9 month course culminating at Dumfries House (Prince Charles’ Scottish residence) to live and work, learning Heritage skills.
+Frankie has been selected to attend the Prince’s Foundation Heritage course for 2016, a 9-month course culminating at Dumfries House (Prince Charles’ Scottish residence), where she will live and work, learning Heritage skills.

 5. JAMES EASTHAM – WINNER OVERCOMING ADVERSITY